We're all being asked to play our part to keep each other safe. Here are some tips to help you travel safely on the public transport network.

 Consider alternate modes

-If you’re one of the many Victorians who have enjoyed walking or cycling around your neighbourhood during the coronavirus restrictions, consider walking or cycling if your trip is short.
+Consider walking or cycling if you can.
 Walking routes and journey time information is available on the PTV app.

 Taxi and ride share